RamaneekGill/CSC309-Fall-2014/A3/README.txt

 ### Location of files:
-/var/www/html/estore
+/var/www/html/estore/

 ### Instructions for starting Apache:

-Apache is already installed, configured for the files in /var/www/html, and running!
+Apache is already installed, configured for the files in /var/www/html/estore, and running!
-Just launch the instance, configure it with a Custom TCP rule that allows anyone to connect to port 80, then visit the instance's Public DNS address in your local browser.
+Just launch the instance, configure it with a Custom TCP rule that allows anyone to connect to port 80, then visit the instance's Public DNS or IP address in your local browser.
+Visiting the root will bring you to the main page of the estore (e.g. http://<AMI.Public.IP.Address>/) -- no need to add "index.php" or anything afterwards.

 To SSH into the instance, you'll need to use the username "ubuntu", since the AMI is based on an Ubuntu instance.